SAP-samples/teched2023-AD266/exercises/ex2/README.md

      }
    }
    ```
-   The `GoalService` would be available when the application starts up at path: //Todo
+   The `GoalService` would be available when the application starts up at path: `{application-hostname}/odata/v4/GoalService/`

+4. You can also see some extensions on the existing entities using `extend`.
+These are used to add additional fields to the existing entities.

 ## Exercise 2.3 Understanding EventHandlers